On this page:

 Several factors may affect the cost of a block wall project and should be considered when estimating the approximate price.

 Labor variances in different locales can drive the price up or down depending on your area.
 Typical labor costs can range from $5 to $13 per square foot for installation and equipment.

 Always consult your local building codes to find the foundation requirements for your project, and if unsure, speak to a professional or hire a structural engineer.
 Learn more about the cost of concrete footings.

 Veneers such as stucco or plaster add a decorative look to an otherwise plain material, but they can also add significant labor and material cost to your project.
-Paint is another alternative to improve a wall’s appearance, but consider that concrete is a very porous material and will likely take quite a bit of material.
+Expect stucco or plaster costs to run about $6 to $9 per square foot additional.

 Waterproofing coatings such as tar or sealing paint are an important addition for foundation walls, and should also be considered when planning the project.

 Foundation and structural walls may also need to be reinforced with rebar and concrete.
 Foundations need more strength than a non-bearing wall to support additional weight and prevent cracking or bowing under the stress of soil and earth.

-There are many different types of concrete masonry units, and they vary in price with some decorative products costing more than the typical 8″ x 16″ unit.
+There are many different types of concrete masonry units, and they vary in price, with some decorative products costing more than the typical 8″ x 16″ unit.